theresaabl/shared-spaces/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide blog owners with tools to create, manage, and moderate engaging blog content and user interactions.
+- Provide SharedSpaces residents a place to participate in the community, use shared event spaces and interact with the admins to make them feel like they belong to something bigger
+- Provide SharedSpaces administrators a place to manage all the data they need to manage in a very user friendly and quick and simple way
-- Offer users and guests an intuitive platform to explore, engage, and contribute to blog discussions.
+- Offer guest users a friendly and well organised space to get information about the community and contact the administrators or send a request to join the community

 ##### Primary User Needs
-- Blog owners need seamless tools for publishing and managing posts and comments.
-- Registered users need the ability to engage with blog content through comments and account features.
+- SharedSpaces residents need a seamless tool to book event spaces and manage the bookings, as well as send maintenance requests and messages and manage those
+- SharedSpaces administrators need a seamless tool to manage user accounts, event spaces, event space bookings, resident maintenance requests and messages, as well as contact messages from general users
-- Guests need the ability to browse and enjoy blog content without registration.
+- Guests need the ability to browse the site, get information and contact administrators without registration.

 ##### Business Goals
-- Foster a dynamic blogging platform with active user participation.
-- Build a sense of community through discussions and user engagement.
+- Build a sense of community within the residents by keeping them happy with the possibilities to interact and use shared event spaces in the community.
-- Ensure easy blog content management for owners.
+- Ensure easy data management for admins.
+- Show off the advantages of the living community in an inviting way to the general public

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
+- User account management (Users: create, Admins: preview, update (activate, deactivate, give and remove admin status) and delete).
+- Event Space management (Registered users: preview, Admins: create, update, delete and preview).
+- Event space booking management (Registered users: create, update, delete, preview, Admins: approve, deny, delete and preview).
-- Blog post management (create, update, delete, and preview).
+- Maintenance requests and other messages management (Registered users: create, update, delete, preview, Admins: update (change status - open, in progress, closed), delete and preview).
-- Comment moderation and management tools.
+- Contact messages (from contact form) management (Users: create, Admins: preview, update (change status - processed) and delete).
-- User account features (register, log in, edit/delete comments).
+- User account features (register, log in, logout, account inactive page).
-- Notification system for comment approval status.
+- Notification system for when any data is changed.
 - 404 error page for lost users.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Links to Home, Blog Posts, Login/Register, and Dashboard (for blog owners).
+  - Links to Home, About (section on home page), Contact, Resident Space (dashboard accessible for registered and activated users), Admin Space (only visible for admins), Login/Register (or Logout)
 - **Hierarchy**:
-  - Blog content displayed prominently for easy browsing.
+  - Hero Section and highlights about the community prominently displayed for easy browsing.
+  - Easily visible about section
+  - Clear call-to-action buttons to request to join the SharedSpaces community leading to the contact page
-  - Clear call-to-action buttons for account creation and engagement (e.g., commenting).
+  - Clear and simple contact form
+  - Resident Space available for confirmed residents, anyone who uses it knows that it is there.
+Within the resident space:
+      - Prominently displayed calls to action to book event space or send a request
+      - Display of all bookings and requests available for that user
+  - Admin space only visible for admins and they will know what they are looking for
+    - Access to manage all data needed

 ##### User Flow
-1. Guest users browse blog content → read posts and see commenter names.
+1. Guest users browse home and about page content → see 'join' buttons and get to contact page → send a contact message.
-2. Guest users register for an account → log in to leave comments.
+2. Guest users register for an account → wait for admins to approve them (if they are confirmed residents of the living community).
+3. Registered but not activated users try to log in → see the account inactive page.
+4. Registered users submit a booking or request or message → receive a pending approval notification.
-3. Registered users leave comments → receive a pending approval notification.
+5. Registered users edit a booking or request or message → receive a pending approval notification.
-4. Blog owners create, update, and manage posts → moderate comments.
+6. Admins create, update, and manage event spaces → registered users can see that and book accordingly.
-5. Blog owners approve or reject comments → manage user interactions.
+7. Admins manage user accounts → registered users can log in or not.
+8. Admins manage event space bookings and resident requests → registered users can see the result and react accordingly.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions